Seat belt: School buses

-In the US, six states—California, Florida, Louisiana, New Jersey, New York, and Texas—require seat belts on school buses.
+In the U.S., six states—California, Florida, Louisiana, New Jersey, New York, and Texas—require seat belts on school buses.

-Pros and cons had been alleged about the use of seatbelts in school buses.

-School buses, which are much bigger in size than the average vehicle, allow for the mass transportation of students from place to place.
-The American School Bus Council states in a brief article saying that, "The children are protected like eggs in an egg carton—compartmentalized, and surrounded with padding and structural integrity to secure the entire container."
-(ASBC).
-Although school buses are considered safe for mass transit of students this will not guarantee that the students will be injury-free if an impact were to occur.
-Seatbelts in buses are sometimes believed to make recovering from a roll or tip harder for students and staff as they could be easily trapped in their own safety belts.
+Pros and cons have been debated about the use of seat belts in school buses.
+School buses, which are much bigger than the average vehicle, allow for the mass transportation of students from place to place.
+The American School Bus Council states in a brief article: "The children are protected like eggs in an egg carton—compartmentalized, and surrounded with padding and structural integrity to secure the entire container."
+Although school buses are considered safe for mass transit of students, this will not guarantee that the students will be injury-free if an impact were to occur.
+Seat belts in buses are sometimes believed to make recovering from a roll or tip harder for passengers, as they could be easily trapped in their own safety belts.

 In 2015, for the first time, NHTSA endorsed seat belts on school buses.

 Motor coaches

 In the European Union, all new long-distance buses and coaches must be fitted with seat belts.

 Australia has required lap/sash seat belts in new coaches since 1994.
 These must comply with Australian Design Rule 68, which requires the seat belt, seat and seat anchorage to withstand 20g deceleration and an impact by an unrestrained occupant to the rear.

-In the United States, NHTSA has now required lap-shoulder seat belts in new "over-the-road" buses (includes most coaches) starting in 2016.
+In the United States, NHTSA now requires lap-shoulder seat belts in new "over-the-road" buses (includes most coaches) starting in 2016.

 Trains

-The use of seatbelts in trains has been investigated.
-Concerns about survival space intrusion in train crashes and increased injuries to unrestrained or incorrectly restrained passengers led the researchers to discourage the use of seat belts in trains.
+The use of seat belts in trains has been investigated.
+Concerns about survival space intrusion in train crashes and increased injuries to unrestrained or incorrectly restrained passengers led researchers to discourage the use of seat belts in trains.

-"It has been shown that there is no net safety benefit for passengers who choose to wear 3-point restraints on passenger-carrying rail vehicles.
-Generally, passengers who choose not to wear restraints in a vehicle modified to accept 3-point restraints receive marginally more severe injuries."
+It has been shown that there is no net safety benefit for passengers who choose to wear 3-point restraints on passenger-carrying rail vehicles.
+Generally, passengers who choose not to wear restraints in a vehicle modified to accept 3-point restraints receive marginally more severe injuries.

+In the United States, recreational railbikes are fitted with lap belts.